Kyriosity/use-dev/README+/parts/Rvrs/README+/reversible_big-subjects.md

 It would be a memory/performance hit to store a copy for frequent changes like retouching some pixels on telescope panorama or editing even this doc.

 A large bitmap is pretty illustrative.
-Well, we can store only the changed area, but imagine also operations which are just one word but completely "change the picture":
+Well, we can store only the changed area, but imagine also operations which are just one word, but completely "change the picture":
 + flip and rotate,
 + resize/resample,
 + adding some space,